-Specific TTW energy consumption and TTW emissions of air cargo transportation depend heavily on the length of the flight.
+Specific TTW energy consumption and TTW emissions of air cargo transportation heavily depend on flight distance.
 This is caused by different energy needs and emissions in different phases of flight (e.g. take-off or climb).
-Due to the data sources used by ETW this dependency from flight distance is considered for air pollutants like NOx, NMHC and PM.
-For fuel consumption the data source used (EUROCONTROL "Small Emitters Tool", see below) only considers a linear correlation between energy consumption and flight distance.
+Due to the data sources used by ETW, this dependency on flight distance is considered for air pollutants like NO_x, NMHC and PM.
+For fuel consumption, the data source used (EUROCONTROL "Small Emitters Tool", see below) only considers a linear correlation between energy consumption and flight distance.
 This simplification is legitimate since most air cargo flights are long haul flights where take-off and landing phases don't dominate the overall energy consumption of the whole flight.
 Furthermore, energy consumption and emissions depend on utilisation of the capacity of aircrafts (utilisation of payload capacity).
-Whereas this dependency is considered by road transport, this was not able for aircrafts due to lack of available data.
-But the possible error is small and therefore iustifiable.
+Whereas this dependency is considered by road transport, this is not possible for aircrafts due to lack of available data.
+But the possible error is small and therefore justifiable.

-The basis of fuel consumption for the different airplanes considered by ETW is the EUROCONTROL "Small Emitters Tool" 10 which has been developed on behalf of the European Commission for reporting under the European Emissions Trading Scheme (ETS) /EUROCONTROL 2009,2015, 2017, 2019 and 2021/.
-This data source is updated yearly and covers a wide range of aircrafts and aircraft families including many newer ones /BEIS 2016/.
+The basis of fuel consumption for the different airplanes considered by ETW is the EUROCONTROL "Small Emitters Tool"10, which has been developed on behalf of the European Commission for reporting under the European Emissions Trading Scheme (ETS) /EUROCONTROL 2009,2015, 2017, 2019 and 2021/.
+This data source is updated yearly and covers a wide range of aircraft and aircraft families including many newer ones /BEIS 2016/.
 The Small Emitters Tool covers more than 400 different aircraft types including turboprop engines.
 EUROCONTROL gathers, on a regular basis and from volunteer aircraft operators in Europe, samples of actual fuel-burn data for their flights performed in a specific year.
-Based on this fuel-burn data a linear regression is carried out for each aircraft type in the sample to consider the fuel dependency from distance flown (see for example in Figure 20) /EUROCONTROL 2009/.
-In total measured energy consumptions are available for 109 different aircraft types in the Small Emitters Tool.
+Based on this fuel-burn data, a linear regression is carried out for each aircraft type in the sample to consider the fuel dependency from distance flown (see for example in Figure 21) /EUROCONTROL 2009/.
+In total, measured energy consumption is available for 109 different aircraft types in the Small Emitters Tool.

-In a second step the Small Emitters Tool uses conclusions by analogy for aircraft families.
-That means that for aircrafts without measured fuel-burn data the energy consumption of other aircraft types of the same family is used (e.g. fuel-burn data from B747-400 for B747-300).
+In a second step, the Small Emitters Tool uses conclusions by analogy for aircraft families.
+That means that for aircrafts without measured fuel-burn data, the energy consumption of other aircraft types of the same family is used (e.g. fuel-burn data from B747-400 for B747-300).
 In these cases, the measured data are adjusted by using a correction factor based on the MTOW (maximum take-off weight) ratio /EUROCONTROL 2009/.
 This approach is used for around 40 airplanes.
-In a third step data from the EMEP/EEA Air
+In a third step, data from the EMEP/EEA Air Pollutant Emission Inventory Guidebook (formerly called the EMEP CORINAIR Emission Inventory Guidebook) is used for around 30 airplanes /EEA 2013, 2015 and 2019/.
+Last but not least, for the remaining aircraft types (around 290) the average fuel consumption per flight kilometre is calculated based on a linear regression model based on the available data considering the MTOW of each airplane /EUROCONTROL 2009/.